 Word of caution: if you make these candied nuts, adapted from Smitten Kitchen, you might not be able to stop eating them.
 They are incredibly addictive, with the perfect combination of smoky, spicy, salty, and sweet.
-Enjoy!
+The molasses in the dark brown sugar adds a deep and complex flavor, and the cayenne adds a nice pop of heat.

 - 1/3 cup dark-brown sugar